vuejs/docs/src/tutorial/src/step-11/description.md

 We also need to register the component using the `components` option.
 Here we are using the object property shorthand to register the `ChildComp` component under the `ChildComp` key.

 Because we are writing the template in the DOM, it will be subject to browser's parsing rules, which is case-insensitive for tag names.
-Therefore, we need to use the kabab-cased name to reference the child component:
+Therefore, we need to use the kebab-cased name to reference the child component:

 ```vue-html
 <child-comp></child-comp>